+The original SAN-based model uses input representation as query, key, and value to calculate self-attention.
+To distinguish the representation learned in different steps, we first decompose the representations into different functional parts.
+We define the representation generated in a layer as \textbf{full representation}, and split the full representation into \textbf{previous representation} and \textbf{incremental representation}.
+In the $i$-th layer, the previous representation is the input of the full representation, reflecting the subgraphs generated before the $i$-th layer.
+Furthermore, in the $i$-th layer, the incremental representation is the difference between the full representation and the previous representation, reflecting new subgraphs generated in the $i$-th layer.

-The original SAN-based model uses input representation as query, key and value to calculate self-attention.
-Split input representation into previous representation and incremental representation, it is obvious that calculation of self-attention can be viewed as the sum of four parts
+For the ($j$+1)-th layer, the calculation of self-attention can be viewed as the sum of four parts:

+where $r^j_f$, $r^j_p$, and $r^j_i$ are the full representation, previous representation, and incremental representation of the $j$-th layer.
+In the SAN-based model, $r_f^j$ is the vector generated in the $j$-th layer, $r_p^j$ is the vector generated in the $(j-1)$-th layer or the input vector in the $j$-th layer, and $r_i^j$ is equal to $r_f^j-r_p^j$.

-where $r_f$ is full representation, $r_p$ is previous representation and $r_i$ is incremental representation.
-Note that $r_p$ is also the $r_f$ of the previous layer, which means that $r_p \cdot r_p^\top$ has been calculated by previous layer and makes subgraphs be generated repeatedly.
+Note that $r_p$ is also $r_f$ of the previous layer, which means that $r_p \cdot r_p^\top$ has been calculated by the previous layer and makes subgraphs be generated repeatedly.